ARM-software/arm-trusted-firmware/docs/firmware-design.md

 Refer to the [Reset Design] for more information on the effect of the `COLD_BOOT_SINGLE_CPU` platform build option.

-The cold boot path in this implementation of the ARM Trusted Firmware is divided into five steps (in order of execution):
+The cold boot path in this implementation of the ARM Trusted Firmware, depends on the execution state.
+For AArch64, it is divided into five steps (in order of execution):

 *   Boot Loader stage 1 (BL1) _AP Trusted ROM_
 *   Boot Loader stage 2 (BL2) _Trusted Boot Firmware_
-*   Boot Loader stage 3-1 (BL31) _EL3 Runtime Firmware_
+*   Boot Loader stage 3-1 (BL31) _EL3 Runtime Software_
 *   Boot Loader stage 3-2 (BL32) _Secure-EL1 Payload_ (optional)
+*   Boot Loader stage 3-3 (BL33) _Non-trusted Firmware_

+For AArch32, it is divided into four steps (in order of execution):

+*   Boot Loader stage 1 (BL1) _AP Trusted ROM_
+*   Boot Loader stage 2 (BL2) _Trusted Boot Firmware_
+*   Boot Loader stage 3-2 (BL32) _EL3 Runtime Software_
 *   Boot Loader stage 3-3 (BL33) _Non-trusted Firmware_

 ARM development platforms (Fixed Virtual Platforms (FVPs) and Juno) implement a